costicaaa/hugo-blog/content/posts/creating-a-free-blogging-system-quick-guide/index.md

 ---
-title: "Creating a Free Blogging System: step-by-step guide"
+title: "Creating a Free Blogging System: a quick guide"
 date: 2022-12-28T21:17:23+02:00
-draft: true
+draft: false
 ---

-Just in case anyone else wants to piggybank on the system described [here]({{< ref "/posts/creating-a-free-blogging-system" >}}), here's a step-by-step guide with some additional explanations.
+Just in case anyone else wants to piggybank on the system described [here]({{< ref "/posts/creating-a-free-blogging-system" >}}), here's a quick guide documenting the major setup steps and some _gotcha moments_.

+It is not meant as a complete follow along tutorial, and it assumes that you have some knowledge and understanding of how web generally works.

 ## Prerequisites